The SegTraQ (SegTraQ) class#

 - Parameters:

-inplace (bool, default=True) – If True, metrics are written into sdata.tables[tables_key].obs by the underlying methods and this function returns None.
-If False, returns a dict of result DataFrames.
+inplace (bool, default=True) – If True, writes results into sdata.tables[tables_key].obs as implemented by the underlying functions and returns None.
+If False, returns all results as a dictionary.

-similarity_kwargs (dict or None, optional) – Additional keyword arguments forwarded to
+similarity_kwargs (dict or None, optional) – Extra keyword arguments forwarded to vl.similarity_top_bottom.

-vl.similarity_top_bottom().heterotypic_overlap_kwargs (dict or None, optional) – Additional keyword arguments forwarded to
+heterotypic_overlap_kwargs (dict or None, optional) – Extra keyword arguments forwarded to vl.fraction_heterotypic_overlap.

 - Returns: